albar965/littlenavmap-manual/en/OPTIONS.md

 Configuration options for the internal web server of _Little Navmap_.

 * `Document root directory`: The root directory of the web server pages.
 Change this only if you would like to run a customized web server using your own style sheets and you own HTML templates.
-* `Select Directory ...`: Select root folder. _Little Navmap_ will show a warning if no `index.html` file is found in the root directory.
+* `Select Directory ...`: Select root directory. _Little Navmap_ will show a warning if no `index.html` file is found in the root directory.
 * `Port number`: Default 8965.
 That means you have to use the address `http://localhost:8965/` in your browser to access the web page of _Little Navmap_, for example.
 Change this value if you get errors like `Unable to start the server.
 Error: The bound address is already in use.`.
 * `Use encrypted connection (HTTPS / SSL)`: Encrypted connections use a pre-computed self-signed certificate which comes with _Little Navmap_.
 A browser will show an error message if using this certificate and requires to add a security exception.
 The encrypted address is `https://localhost:8965/`, for example.
 Creating a self signed certificate is quite complex.
 Look at the various web articles by searching for `How to create a self signed certificate`.
 * `Start Server`: Start or stop the server to test the changes above.
 The server status (running or not running) is reverted to the previous state when pressing `Cancel` in the options dialog.